The Best Adulting Books To Help You Get It Together

 I was lost for words.
 Is this really the reason why we can’t wait to become adults?

-“Welcome to Adulting” is a book I wish I had in my early adulting years.
+“Welcome to Adulting” is a book I wish I had in my early adulting years and is my top adulting book recommendation.
 If you are in your late teens or twenties, you need to pick up a copy of this book.
 The author Jonathan Pokluda gives a fresh perspective on what it means to be a young adult in a world where sex, fame, money, power and material possessions are the driving force.

 Adulthood brings with it major responsibilities but it is also filled with many exciting moments.
 Looking back at my early adulting years, while I wanted Jesus to return, I silently hoped he would delay so I would have the opportunity to get married, finally visit Paris or some other exotic destination.
 Jonathan reminds reader that worldly accomplishments are all temporary.
 Instead of finding our identity in earthly things, we should embrace our true identity, after all eternity is at stake.